The genuine AlienwareOn-ScreenDisplay.exe file is a software component of Alienware On-Screen Display by Dell.

 Description: AlienwareOn-ScreenDisplay.exe is not essential for the Windows OS and causes relatively few problems.
 AlienwareOn-ScreenDisplay.exe is located in a subfolder of "C:\Program Files".

-The program is not visible.
-The application starts upon Windows startup (see Registry key: MACHINE\Run).
-AlienwareOn-ScreenDisplay.exe is not a Windows core file.
-It is a Verisign signed file.
+The file is not a Windows system file.
+The program has no visible window.
+AlienwareOn-ScreenDisplay.exe is a Verisign signed file.
 The file has a digital signature.
+The software starts when Windows starts (see Registry key: MACHINE\Run).
 The process can be removed using the Control Panel's Add\Remove programs applet.
 AlienwareOn-ScreenDisplay.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 39% dangerous.
+Therefore the technical security rating is 36% dangerous.

 Important: Some malware camouflages itself as AlienwareOn-ScreenDisplay.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the AlienwareOn-ScreenDisplay.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.